Gauravkumar4460/calculator/README.md

 # calculator

-using HTML, CSS and JavaScript.
-Calculator is made.
+using HTML, CSS and JavaScript, calculator is made.
 It is adjustable according to screen size.